AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 If you plan to deploy in Azure or deploy Aviatrix gateways in the Spoke VPC/VNets, follow the instructions `here. <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_

-Should the Aviatrix Transit Network All be Deployed in ActiveMesh mode?
+Should the Aviatrix Transit Network all be deployed in ActiveMesh mode?
 ------------------------------------------------------------------------------------------

 Yes.
 All Aviatrix Transit Network should be deployed in ActiveMesh mode.
 To learn more, check out `ActiveMesh FAQ <https://docs.aviatrix.com/HowTos/activemesh_faq.html>`_.

-Should I Deploy One Transit Group for Dev and One for Prod?
+Should I deploy one Transit Group for Dev and one for Prod?
 --------------------------------------------------------------------------

 If your reason for two Transit hubs is security and a smaller blast radius, you need not worry about these when using the Aviatrix solution.
 Simply create two Security Domains in your deployment.

-I Have Two regions and Two Direct Connects.
-How Do I Build a Multi-Region Transit Solution?
+I have two regions and two Direct Connects.
+How do I build a Multi-Region Transit solution?
 ------------------------------------------------------------------------------------------------------------------

 Starting from release 4.1, `inter region transit network <https://docs.aviatrix.com/HowTos/tgw_design_patterns.html#connecting-transit-gateways-in-multi-regions-multi-cloud>`_ can be connected directly.
 Follow the instructions `here <https://docs.aviatrix.com/HowTos/transit_gateway_peering.html#transit-gateway-peering>`_.

-I Have More than 100 VPCs.
-How Do I Overcome AWS Route Limits (100)?
+I have more than 100 VPCs.
+How do I overcome AWS Route Limits (100)?
 --------------------------------------------------------------------

 When `AWS VGW carries more than 100 routes <https://aws.amazon.com/premiumsupport/knowledge-center/troubleshoot-bgp-vpn/>`_, its BGP session will crash unexpectedly, resulting in your network outage.